-In a bid to appeal directly to its biggest fans and most social users of their apps, the brand dug deep into the data accumulated through use of its exercise-tracking products such as the Nike Fuelband and Nike+ Running app which consistently track users’ performance.
+In a bid to appeal directly to its biggest fans and most social users of their apps, the brand dug deep into the data accumulated through its exercise-tracking products, such as the Nike Fuelband and Nike+ Running app, which consistently track users’ performance.

-Together with its digital agency AKQA, Nike then used the data to craft construct supremely detailed personalized animated videos – over 100,000 of them in fact.
-The animated videos captured individual’s athletic achievements of the year and formed the crux of a major campaign that encouraged people to “Outdo You".
+Nike then used the data to craft over 100,000 supremely detailed personalized animated videos.
+The animated videos captured each individual’s athletic achievements from the year and formed the crux of a major campaign that encouraged people to “Outdo You.”